chillnook/chillnook/README.md

 I'm now available for work and partnership opportunities!
 If you'd like to connect, please visit my [portfolio](https://daxen.studio/) to learn more about myself and my projects.

 ##  What’s Next?
-Looking ahead, I intend to take on larger, more ambitious projects, eventually launching my own firm.
-I'm enthusiastic to keep pushing my limitations, trying new things, and developing as a developer.
+Looking forward, I intend to take on larger, more ambitious projects, eventually launching my own firm.
+I'm enthusiastic to keep pushing my limitations, trying new things, and creating as a developer.